MicroStrategy/rest-api-docs/docs/common-workflows/analytics/retrieve-data-from-the-intelligence-server/workflow-retrieve-data-from-the-intelligence-server.md

 ## Retrieve data from the Intelligence Server

-You can create an instance of a report, cube, or dossier and retrieve the data for that instance.
-You can get all the data for a report or cube instance, but you can only get the data for a specific visualization in a dossier instance.
+You can create an instance of a report, cube, or dashboard and retrieve the data for that instance.
+You can get all the data for a report or cube instance, but you can only get the data for a specific visualization in a dashboard instance.

 - [Create an instance](#create-an-instance)
   - [Create report instance](#create-a-report-instance) `POST /api/reports/{reportId}/instances`